hiralbhanu/GITS2.1-I.R.I.S/README.md

     ```
     pip install -r requirements.txt
     ```
-3. Go to configurations directory and run the following command
+3. Go to configurations directory and run the following command:

     If you are working on Linux system with a bash terminal or a Windows system using Windows subsystem for linux:
     ```